 A new cloud computing testbed is coming to MGHPCC thanks to a $5M grant from NSF.
 Continue reading UMass-BU-Northeastern Team Receive NSF Grant to Develop New Cloud Computing Platforms

-Below is a selection of papers that appeared in May 2019 reporting the results of research using the Massachusetts Green High Performance Computing Center (MGHPCC), or acknowledging the use of Harvard’s Odyssey Cluster, Northeastern’s Discovery Cluster, and the Boston University Shared Computing Cluster all of which are housed at the MGHPCC.
-Continue reading May Publications
+Below is a selection of papers that appeared in October 2019 reporting the results of research using the Massachusetts Green High Performance Computing Center (MGHPCC), or acknowledging the use of Harvard’s Odyssey Cluster, Northeastern’s Discovery Cluster, the Boston University Shared Computing Cluster and MIT’s Engaging Cluster all of which are housed at the MGHPCC.
+Continue reading November Publications

-Below is a selection of papers that appeared in April 2019 reporting the results of research using the Massachusetts Green High Performance Computing Center (MGHPCC), or acknowledging the use of Harvard’s Odyssey Cluster, Northeastern’s Discovery Cluster, and the Boston University Shared Computing Cluster all of which are housed at the MGHPCC.
-Continue reading April Publications
+Below is a selection of papers that appeared in October 2019 reporting the results of research using the Massachusetts Green High Performance Computing Center (MGHPCC), or acknowledging the use of Harvard’s Odyssey Cluster, Northeastern’s Discovery Cluster, the Boston University Shared Computing Cluster and MIT’s Engaging Cluster all of which are housed at the MGHPCC.
+Continue reading October Publications

 Vijaya B. Kolachalama, Ph.D., is an Assistant Professor at the Boston University School of Medicine.
 His area of expertise is in computational biomedicine and in particular machine learning and computer vision.

 Continue reading The Computer Will See You Now

 The Northeast Research and Education Network, NEREN’s, Fall 2019 seminar was held on October 4, 2019, at the Gateway City Arts Center, Holyoke, MA.
 Continue reading NEREN Seminar: “Bridging the Gap: AI and Machine Learning”